Cleaning products you should never mix together

 Bleach and rubbing alcohol

 The only thing you should ever mix with bleach is plain water.
-Mixing bleach with rubbing alcohol creates chloroform.
-The combination of these two items is highly toxic and can cause damage to the eyes, lungs, and even your liver.
+Mixing bleach with rubbing alcohol creates chloroform, a colorless strong-smelling liquid that evaporates into gas.
+The result is highly toxic and can cause damage to the eyes, lungs, and even your liver.

 Bleach and ammonia

-Many window cleaners, such as Windex, contain Ammonia.
+Many window cleaners, such as Windex, contain ammonia.
 If mixed with bleach, it produces a toxic gas called chloramine.
-Fumes from this gas include sinus congestion, choking, shortness of breath, and coughing.
+Fumes from this gas can cause sinus congestion, choking, shortness of breath, and coughing.
 In some cases, it can even cause chest pain.

+As stated above, you should never mix bleach with anything but plain water.
+But, if you mix it with vinegar, it can create chlorine bleach, which contains sodium hypochlorite.
+This can cause nausea, vomiting dizziness and even can be fatal if ingested in high volumes.

 Two different types of drain cleaner

-Carolyn Forte, who is the Director of the Good Housekeeping Institute of cleaning states that people should never mix two different drain cleaners together, or use them one after the other.
+Carolyn Forte, who is the director of the Good Housekeeping Institute of Cleaning, states that people should never mix two different drain cleaners together, or even use them one after the other.
 Each drain cleaner may contain different chemical formulas and can even explode if they are combined.
 Use only one type of cleaner.
 If that one product doesn’t work, call a plumber instead.

 Hydrogen peroxide and vinegar

 Some may have heard that you should spray countertops with alternating mists of these two items, but you should never combine them in the same container.
-These products together create peracetic acid.
-This is a corrosive liquid that can be very irritating to the eyes and can cause burns on the skin.
+These products together create peracetic acid, a corrosive liquid that can be very irritating to the eyes and can cause burns on the skin.

-As stated above, you should never mix bleach with anything but plain water.
-But, if you mix it with vinegar it can create chlorine bleach, which contains sodium hypochlorite.
-This can cause nausea, vomiting dizziness and even can be fatal if ingested in high volumes.